 Signs and Symptoms of Addictive Self-Harm Behaviors

 As with most conditions, specific signs and symptoms indicate whether or not a person is guilty of committing self-harm.
 While some of these signs are obvious, such as scarring from cutting, other signs are less visible or easy to recognize.
 In addition to scars from cuts, there may be older scars, such as burns.
 Unexplained bruises, bald patches, or broken bones may also be indicative of self-harming behavior.
 Other signs include wearing clothing that completely covers the arms and legs despite high temperatures, isolating oneself, and frequent claims of having accidents to explain injuries.
-Some of the symptoms associated with self-harm involve how a person speaks or perceives themselves.
+Some of the symptoms associated with addictive self-harm behaviors involve how a person speaks or perceives themselves.
 The person in question may talk frequently of feeling hopeless or worthless.
 They may question their reason for being and their identity and behave in a way that shows impulsiveness and instability on an emotional level.

 Help and Coping Options

 There are several potential ways to obtain help for self-harming; however, it all starts with talking to someone first, such as a friend or a medical professional.
 Although treatment is often dependent on several factors involving the individual, psychotherapy is often recommended.
 For some people who engage in this type of behavior, an inpatient treatment program may be necessary.
 If depression is a cause of the condition, medication may be given to treat the depression.

 During and after obtaining help, both the individual and their family will need to learn how to cope with the condition to prevent its return.
 The individual must plan how to deal with emotions as well as situations that trigger the self-harming behavior.
 Also, they should learn positive ways to go about expressing emotion.
-Another way to successfully cope is to find and associate with supportive people while avoiding negativity, particularly in the form of people who perform self-harm or who promote that type of behavior.
+Another way to successfully cope is to find and associate with supportive people while avoiding negativity, particularly in the form of people who have addictive self-harm behaviors or who promote that type of behavior.
 Having a good support system is also crucial for families and friends who are coping with this condition.

 - Self-Harm Introduction